swttt/HomeyKodi/README.md

 * "Shutdown / Hibernate / Reboot Kodi"
 * "I want to watch a movie"
 * "Start addon / program Exodus"
+* "Any new movies?"
+* "Any new episodes?"

 NL
 * "Start film / Speel film Finding Nemo"